-Equality, Inclusion and Human Rights
+Equality, Inclusion, and Human Rights

-The Public Sector Equality Duty (PSED) of the Equality Act 2010 requires the ICB to have due regard to the need to eliminate discrimination, harassment and victimisation, advance equality of opportunity and foster good relations.
 These are often referred to as the three general aims of the PSED.
-Having due regard requires the ICB to consider removing or minimising disadvantages, taking steps to meet people’s needs, tackling prejudice, and promoting understanding.
-In addition, we must publish equality information annually; demonstrating how we have met the general aims of the public sector equality duty and prepare and publish one or more equality objectives at least every four years.
+Having “due regard” requires the ICB to consider removing or minimising disadvantages, taking steps to meet people’s needs, tackling prejudice, and promoting understanding.
+In addition, we must publish equality information annually, demonstrating how we have met the general aims of the Public Sector Equality Duty and prepare and publish one or more equality objectives at least every four years.

-The ICB recognises and values the diverse needs of the population we serve, and we are committed to reducing health inequalities and improving the equality of health outcomes for local people.
-We are committed to embedding equality and diversity considerations into all aspects of our work, including policy development, commissioning processes and employment practices.
 We recognise that equality is about ensuring that access to opportunities is available to all and that no one should have poorer life chances because of the way they were born, where they come from, what they believe, or whether they have a disability.
-We believe that diversity is about recognising and valuing differences by being inclusive, regardless of age, disability, gender re- assignment, marriage or civil partnership status, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.
+We believe diversity is about recognising and valuing differences by being inclusive, regardless of age, disability, gender, marriage or civil partnership status, pregnancy or maternity status, race, religion or belief, sex, or sexual orientation.

 We are committed to: